Transit the Canal

 Did You Know? – Some trivia

 There are lots of Sights and Scenery as you pass through the Canal.
-These are now in the Cruise version of the document.
+Some are described in this website, but there are a lot more in the Cruise version of the document.

 This comprehensive guide to Panama City can be downloaded, free of charge, from www.groups.yahoo.com.